Living Will Definition

 If you don’t have any sort of advance directive in place, your family members (usually your spouse or children) will have to decide what treatments you’ll receive.
 This can put loved ones in an extremely difficult position, especially if you’ve never told them your preferences.

 You may choose to use multiple advance directives to outline your medical preferences in a crisis.

 For example, you could pair your living will with a:

-- Medical Power of Attorney — a document that allows you to appoint a healthcare agent to make medical decisions on your behalf.
+- Medical Power of Attorney — a medical power of attorney allows you to appoint a health care agent (sometimes called a health care proxy) to make healthcare decisions on your behalf.

-- Do Not Resuscitate (DNR) — a form that instructs medical professionals to withhold or withdraw resuscitation in the event you stop breathing or your heart stops beating.
+- Do Not Resuscitate (DNR) — a DNR instructs medical professionals to withhold or withdraw resuscitation in the event you stop breathing or your heart stops beating.

 A last will and testament describes how you want your estate to be dealt with after your death.